kloppen/rde/README.md

 ## Usage
 If you had a CSV file on your computer called `country_pop.csv` that you used in your analysis, you'd have to send it along with your code in order for the recipient to be able to re-run your analysis.
-However, with the `rde` pacakge, you can embed the data directly in your code.
+However, with the `rde` package, you can embed the data directly in your code.
 The code with the embedded data would look like the following.